The Night Larry Kramer Kissed Me: Historical Context

-Though very real and pressing within the gay community, the US Government's ignorance of the crisis was overwhelming.
-President Reagan failed to address the issue until six years after the first case of AIDS, though the rapid spread of the virus made it clear that the nation was in crisis.
+Though very real and pressing within the gay community, the US Government's response to the crisis was underwhelming.
+President Ronald Reagan failed to address the issue until six years after the first case of AIDS was identified, though the rapid spread of the virus made it clear that the homosexual population was in crisis.

 Many people soon became enraged by this lack of attention to a virus killing thousands of Americans.
 Activists and politicians called out the clear homophobia in ignoring AIDS.
-Writing in the Washington Post in late 1985, Rep. Henry Waxman, D-Los Angeles, stated: "It is surprising that the president could remain silent as 6,000 Americans died, that he could fail to acknowledge the epidemic's existence.
-Perhaps his staff felt he had to, since many of his New Right supporters have raised money by campaigning against homosexuals.".
+Writing in The Washington Post in late 1985, Rep. Henry Waxman, D-Los Angeles, stated: "It is surprising that the president could remain silent as 6,000 Americans died, that he could fail to acknowledge the epidemic's existence.
+Perhaps his staff felt he had to, since many of his New Right supporters have raised money by campaigning against homosexuals."

-With no action from the government, the work was left to grassroots activists in major cities where AIDS was rampant.
+With too-little action from the government, the work was left to grassroots activists in major cities where AIDS was rampant.
 One of the major AIDS activist groups was ACT UP (The AIDS Coalition to Unleash Power), founded in 1987, after an impassioned speech by playwright and activist Larry Kramer, demanding political action to fight AIDS.

 The group was controversial, but effective at drawing attention to the epidemic.
-In Michelangelo Signorille's foreword to The Night Larry Kramer Kissed Me, he theorizes that "perhaps ACT UP's greatest impact was its most subtle", as "a sort of finishing school for [those] who, through magazines, books, films, arts and theater, would take its powerful message far and wide in the years to come".
+In Michelangelo Signorille's foreword to The Night Larry Kramer Kissed Me, he theorizes that "perhaps ACT UP's greatest impact was its most subtle," as "a sort of finishing school for [those] who, through magazines, books, films, arts and theater, would take its powerful message far and wide in the years to come."
 He explains how, "like Tony Kushner with his Broadway hit Angels in America, and like Kramer himself with his 1992 critically acclaimed play The Destiny of Me, David Drake is one of those who took that message to the stage."